-Billed as “from the producers of ‘Road Trip’ and ‘Old School,'” but lacking the antic sensibility of director Todd Phillips, pic is an instantly forgettable transplanting of “Road Trip” to overseas locales.
+Billed as “from the producers of ‘Road Trip’ and ‘Old School,'” but lacking the antic sensibility of director Todd Phillips, “Eurotrip” is an instantly forgettable transplanting of “Road Trip” to overseas locales.
 Promising young cast flounders amid comic material that’s staler than week-old bread.
-Drop-off should be sharp followed by a long ancillary afterlife.
+Ad campaign pitched at college-age auds and the lack of any similar fare in the marketplace may lead to an initial burst of B.O.
+But drop-off should be sharp and quick, followed by a long ancillary afterlife.